eilon96/RGNMR/MATLAB/README.md

-This directory contains the matlab implementation of RGNMR, and demo files to demonstrate usage
+This directory contains the matlab implementation of RGNMR and demo files to demonstrate usage
 # Directory Tree
 + utils
   + utils_RGNMR : functions used by RGNMR